-Data Governance (DG): The process of managing the availability, usability, integrity and security of the data in enterprise systems, as based on internal data standards and policies that also control data usage.
-Effective data governance ensures data is consistent and a trustworthy and is not misused.
+Data Governance (DG): The process of managing the availability, usability, integrity and security of the data in enterprise systems, based on internal data standards and policies that also control data usage.
+Effective data governance ensures data is consistent and based on trustworthy and is not misused.

-Data Lake: This the environment where analysts and data scientists and can play with and manipulate the data.
-Without this space, they are a label will be doing things on their own local machine (the opposite of a label best practices) because it doesn't allow the anlaysis to be scaled or a label shared across teams.
+Data Lake: This the environment where analysts and data scientists and data scientists and play with and manipulate the data.
+Without this space, they will be doing things on their own local machine (the opposite of best practices) because it doesn't allow the anlaysis to be scaled or baractices the scale of best practices to be scale or baractices because it doesn't allow the anlaysis to be scale or baractices to be scale or ba